Hansmu/typescript-tutorial/Readme.md

 Type alises can be used to make references to types easier.

 A function's return type gets inferred by TypeScript.
 TS has the void return type available.

+<h2>TypeScript Compiler</h2>

+`tsc <filename>.ts --watch` or -w can be used to enter watch mode for a file.

+Running `tsc --init` tells TS that the project and all of its subfolders should be managed by TS.
+It creates a `tsconfig.json` file.
+After it is created `tsc -w` can be run so that it'd watch the entire project.